 Students who do particularly poorly in the mid-year assessments will be interviewed by the Dean of the Faculty of Medicine and the Head of the appropriate School before proceeding.
-If such students so wish, they may discontinue without failure at that time.
+Such students may discontinue without failure at that time, but are required to recompete for entry in the following year.